ShivamMaurya2002/React_Js_Notes/02_JSX_In_React/Jsx_in_React.md

 ## How JSX Works Internally?<br>

-JSX does not run directly in the browser.
+JSX does not run directly in the browser.<br>

+JSX Process: